abhijit-c/PhDApplications/README.md

     - Unsure if I should do this one.
 The faculty seem to be way more pure, but there's a lot of interesting dynamical systems work here, so I struggle.
 - New York University
+    - The research done by people in the fast algorithms group are close to what I like.
+For example Professor O'Neil's (although he's moved to MIT) work on boundary integral methods is interesting, and Professor Malhotra's PVFMM library is close to what I find interesting.
+    - Similarily, Florial Wechsung's paper for augmenting the preconditioner for the 3D stationary incompressible Navier-Stokes equation at high Reynolds number that he presented in the numerical analysis seminar was interesting.
 - Rice
     - CAAM (Computational and Applied Math)
     - December 15th deadline (late deadline is January 15th)